 Through my life, I have enjoyed a numerous amount of projects.
 I have been and am still at part of Heritage Body and Frame, owned a towing and recovery service that was based in Austin and Cedar Park, developed and constructed multiple residential and commercial properties and developed a few digital properties.

 One of my proudest developments (besides my kids) was in the Bitcoin space.
 As many of the early adopters, it was not necessarily to my benefit, to be involved.
 I saw and understood the possibilities of a global digital currency, was and still am a strong advocate.
 Bitcoin has the potential to be a currency that can traverse the world at the speed of light and be outside of the control of a central agency.
 Only time will tell if this early vision stays true, or if it gets corrupted and twisted.

-I was proud to be on the cutting edge of Bitcoin at the height of the unknown, would it make it or fail miserably.
+I was proud to be on the cutting edge of Bitcoin at the height of the unknown, would it make it or fail miserably?
 My entrepreneurial role was small and the main part I played was in hardware and software used in Bitcoin miners.
 I had the pleasure and heartache of being a part of the Bitcoin technology revolution.
 Now that I am thinking of it I need to write an article just about the early wild west days of Bitcoin and all the shenanigans that went on.

 I make a lot of typos, always have and always will.
 I write to tell a story or convey a passion, not to win a Pulitzer Prize.
 That is one of the many flaws that I accept about myself.